 An Athenian-led Army Won the Battle of Marathon

-The Battle of Marathon took place in the bay of Marathon, around 40 miles north of Athens.
+The Battle of Marathon took place in the bay of Marathon, around 40 kilometers (25 miles) north of Athens.
 Because Athens was the nearest city, it was the Athenians who first spotted Persian troops arriving into the bay of Marathon.
 The army that eventually defeated the Persians was made up predominantly of these Athenians.
 Led by General Miltiades, the Athenian army managed to block the Persians from advancing by trapping them around the bay.

 Hoping to amass a larger army before the Persians could reach Athens and destroy their city, Miltiades sent several runners to Sparta and Plataea to ask for help (these long-distance runners are precursors to today’s marathon runners).
 Spartans, in particular, had extraordinary military might, but at this particular moment in time they were too busy with a religious festival to step in.
 So far, the Athenians were on their own.

 The Plataeans, on the other hand, were happier to help.
 They sent an army of 1,000 hoplites, or Greek soldiers to the Athenians’ aid, and General Miltiades gratefully took them under his wing.
 The hoplites were composed of a heavy infantry, with sophisticated tools and armor, and a light infantry of less-armed soldiers.
 The Athenians and Plataeans hovered in stalemate for five days, waiting for the next move.
 On the fifth day, Miltiades ordered the Athenian and Plataean army to launch an attack on the Persians, suspecting that Athens was about to be invaded.
 Thus, the Battle of Marathon had begun.

 Get the latest articles delivered to your inboxSign up to our Free Weekly Newsletter

 Greeks and Plataeans Played a Tactical War Game